The Slaughter Rule - Andrew & Alex Smith 2002

 By way of innuendo about Ferguson's involvement with a boy who met a mysterious end in a boating accident and their own increasingly intense encounters, it dawns on Roy that his overzealous mentor's feelings for him cross the line dividing friendship from madness.
 The beauty of the Smith's film is that Ferguson's desire is not primarily shown as lustful but as a longing directed at Roy's total person.
 This invests Roy with unconditional power and challenges his ability to withstand the temptation of being made absolutely essential.

 It is just this elevation to essentiality that represents the test and temptation of being loved more than one wants to be.
-The challenge is to maintain the distance to the obstreperous lover that allows for respect to be preserved, a distance disgust threatens to annul.
+The challenge is to maintain enough distance to the obstreperous lover to preserve respect--a distance disgust threatens to annul.
 Just as true forgiveness draws a line under an offense and confines it to the past for the sake of the future, and not in order to move on by severing ties and effectively forgetting, so the overcoming of defensive disgust is estimable and genuine only if it enables friendship to continue.
-Not ending their "toxic" relationship by rejecting Ferguson and taking flight, but transmuting it from within, is the moral test facing Roy.
+Not to end their toxic relationship by rejecting Ferguson and taking flight, but to transmute it from within, is the moral test facing Roy.

-At some level the desperate nature of Ferguson's passion is probably fed by the realization that there is no going back from his all-or-nothing claim to the disinterest of friendship, and no hope of consumation through sexual congress.
+The desperate nature of Ferguson's passion is fed by the dim realization that there is no going back from his all-or-nothing claim to exclusive preference to the disinterest of friendship, and no hope of consumation through sexual congress.
 He is condemned to being ravenous while erotically destitute, masquerading his deranged longing as paternal solicitude.

 Not until Ferguson lets his mask slip to reveal his turmoil does the central conflict begin to work itself out.
 From cautious curiosity Roy, never completely comfortable with Ferguson, turns to open disgust.